-I’m a woman at her best with a To Do list.
 I have itemized lists for my start-up’s success, the dream house remodel, Christmas presents to buy, personal goals for de-stressing my life and Summer Camps To Look Into 2013.
 I recently read that the human brain is only capable of remembering seven things at once: hence, the brilliance of a To Do List.
-If you write it down, you’re more likely to remember to do it.
+If you write it down, you’re more likely to remember to do it, right?

 This past weekend, I attended a conference by child-development experts on how to raise globally-oriented, independent, creative, self-motivated kids.
 My intent was to learn in 3 hours what it would take me 12 weeks to do by reading their books.
 Yes, I learned a lot and yes, I did scribble a few notes on the back of the program.
 This morning, a friend forwarded a link to the New Yorker article, “Spoiled Rotten.”
 It brought up many of the same issues from the conference but it left my pre-frontal lobal taxed.
 I’m needing a To Do list on what to do with my kids.
 Trust me when I say, it’s not a joke.
 The experts are right.
 We need to raise less sucky kids.
 And it’s all in the parenting.

 My TO DO LIST: Raise kids who don’t suck in the future